95+ Rare colors to intrigue and inspire

 Color refers to the subjective perception of light, while pigments are substances that selectively absorb and reflect light to create the appearance of color in materials.

-Pigments are one means of achieving color, but color can also be produced through other mechanisms such as structural coloration (e.g. blue found in butterfly wings).
+Pigments are one means of achieving color, but color can also be produced through other mechanisms such as structural coloration (e.g. the appearance of blue seen in butterfly wings).

 Are black and white considered colors?